KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/sarvam_khalvidam_brahma_all_this_is_the_absolute.md

 *All this — without exception — is the Absolute.*

 ## The End of Division

 This teaching does not refine the seeker.

 It dissolves the idea of a seeker altogether.

 It does not say:

 * *Everything comes from Brahman.*
 * *Everything is connected to Brahman.*
 * *Everything reflects Brahman.*

-It says something far more radical and gentle:
+It says something far more radical and far more gentle:

 > There is nothing here that is *not* Brahman.